tldr-pages/tldr/pages/linux/sattach.md

 `sattach {{jobid}}.{{stepid}}`

-- Transmit `stdin` to the specified task only:
+- Use the current console's input as `stdin` to the specified task:

 `sattach --input-filter {{task_number}}`